dabslee/Assistant/README.md

 ![Rina logo](https://raw.githubusercontent.com/dabslee/Assistant/master/assets/logo.png)
 ***
 ## Running the Program
 First, make sure you have Python 3.7 installed.
-If you don't, you can install it at [python.org/downloads].
+If you don't, you can install [here](python.org/downloads).
 Before you run the program, you're going to have to install a couple python libraries.
 If you have pip, just call `pip install -r requirements.txt` on your command line to install everything you need.
 To run the program, run *game.py* using Python 3.7 (32 bit).